wp-plugins/adsnipp/readme.txt

 1. Upload the `AdSnipp` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin using the 'Plugins' menu in your WordPress admin panel.
 3. You can adjust the necessary settings using your WordPress admin panel in "AdSnipp" menu.
-4. Under "My Ads" --> "Add new" create and configure your new ad, choose Status "on" to activate and press "save" .
+4. Under "My Ads" --> "Add new" create and configure your new ad, choose Status "on" to activate and press "save".

+= I have a problem with setting up the AdSnipp, what to do? =

+Drop us a mail at support@adsnipp.com

 == Screenshots ==